howardgrams/howardgrams.github.io/_posts/2024-08-30-Whirlpool Galaxy revisited.md

 The Whirlpool Galaxy, also known as M51, is a magnificent face-on spiral galaxy.
-It is interacting with a smaller companion, NGC 5195, a dwarf galaxy connected to its larger neighbour by a tidal bridge of dust.
+It is interacting with a smaller companion, NGC 5195, a dwarf galaxy connected to its larger neighbor by a tidal bridge of dust.
 The bridge is visible in the image silhouetted against the central region of the smaller galaxy.

 <!--endSummary-->
 The pair forms one of the prettiest objects in the sky.
 Its intricate structure, dynamic interaction with a companion galaxy, and rich detail make it one of my favorites and you may have noticed that I use it as the avatar image at the top of each page of this blog.